catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/ansible-example.rst

 The following example assumes that you already have some understanding of how Ansible playbooks work and how to construct your own.
-If you have not used Ansible before or are not sure about how to use it on the Catalyst cloud, a good starting point is our example under the :ref:`first instance<launching-your-first-instance-using-terraform>` section of the documents.
+If you have not used Ansible before or are not sure about how to use it on Catalyst Cloud, a good starting point is our example under the :ref:`first instance<launching-your-first-instance-using-terraform>` section of the documents.
 You can also find more information about Ansible in